cisco/elsy/docs/createnewlcproject.md

 Once you have `lc.yml` set up, you must determine what of the default templates (which constitute a default set of `docker-compose` services) you can use as-is, or need to change.

+> Note!
+A build may opt to not use any template at all.
+The template is just a convenient starting point, but is not
+> required.
+In this case, the developer simply need create a `docker-compose.yml` file in its entirety.

 The template you use will broadly be named the same as the build tool you are using to build the project.
 Here is a list of currently supported templates.